 Pets must be kept indoors or confined the night before surgery.
 This ensures that they are not eating outside, which could potentially be dangerous during surgery.

-Patients may have a quarter of the amount of their usual breakfast on the day of surgery (animals four months or younger may have half of their usual food intake).
-We want them to have this small meal to settle their stomachs, but please do not give more than a quarter of their regular meal.
+Patients under six months of age may have a quarter of the amount of their usual breakfast on the day of surgery, but please do not give more than a quarter of their regular meal.
+We want them to have this small meal to settle their stomachs.
+Patients over six months of age may have their dinner the night prior to surgery, but no food after 10:00 pm.
 All patients can have water up until the time of surgery.

 Pre-surgical blood work is always a good idea for animals under going anesthesia.
 Our veterinarian recommends pre-surgical blood work for all adult dogs (4 years and old) prior to surgery.
 We require pre-surgical blood work for dogs 8 years and older.